ray-project/ray/doc/source/train/getting-started-pytorch-lightning.rst

     trainer = TorchTrainer(train_func, scaling_config=scaling_config)
     result = trainer.fit()

-1. Your `train_func` will be the Python code that is executed on each distributed training worker.
+1. Your `train_func` is the Python code that is executed on each distributed training worker.
-2. Your `ScalingConfig` will define the number of distributed training workers and whether to use GPUs.
+2. Your `ScalingConfig` defines the number of distributed training workers and whether to use GPUs.
-3. Your `TorchTrainer` will launch the distributed training job.
+3. Your `TorchTrainer` launches the distributed training job.

 Let's compare a PyTorch Lightning training script with and without Ray Train.